 7. Fend Off Depression

 Magnesium plays a vital role in maintaining brain function and mood stabilization, and studies have found a strong correlation between low levels of magnesium and a higher risk of depression.
-It doesn't help that our modern diets are lower in magnesium than ever before, with one study noting how magnesium has been fulling removed from drinking water, and that magnesium is often lost from foods through modern day processing—in fact, refined flour contains only 16% of the magnesium found in whole wheat.
-But in randomized trials, doctors noted that supplementing the diet with magnesium can be beneficial in warding off mental illnesses such as depression, which is likely linked to magnesium's ability to regulate the nervous system and keep neurotransmitters (the things that send messages throughout your body) in check.
+It doesn't help that our modern diets are lower in magnesium than ever before, with one study noting how magnesium has been fulling removed from drinking water, and that magnesium is often lost from foods through modern day processing.
+But in a randomized trial, doctors noted that supplementing the diet with magnesium can be beneficial in warding off depression, which is likely linked to magnesium's ability to regulate the nervous system and keep neurotransmitters (the things that send messages throughout your body) in check.

 8. Protects Against Type 2 Diabetes